spheric-cloud/spheric/docs/proposals/06-storage-encryption.md

 ## Proposal
  - The proposal introduces a new field `encryption` with currently the single attribute `secretRef`, referencing a secret to use for encryption, in existing `Volume` type.
  - `encryption` is an optional field.
- - If `encryption` field is not provided by user, then ironcore `Volume` remains unencrypted
+ - If `encryption` field is not provided by user, then spheric `Volume` remains unencrypted
- - To encrypt ironcore `Volume`, user has to first create kubernetes secret of Opaque type with key-value pair as below:
+ - To encrypt spheric `Volume`, user has to first create kubernetes secret of Opaque type with key-value pair as below:
     - key = `encryptionKey`
     - value = base64-encoded 256 bit encryption key
  - Then provide this secret name to `encryption.secretRef` attribute of `Volume` type.